mttaggart/security-tools/README.md

 ### Screenshots: [Flameshot](https://flameshot.org)

 Plasma Desktop has its own built-in screenshot tool which works well enough.
 As does Windows, of course.
 I lived and died by `Win+Shift+S` before I discovered Flameshot.
-Now, I use it basically exclusively for my screengrabbing needs
+Now, I use it basically exclusively for my screengrabbing needs.

 #### Why I Like It